code-kern-ai/refinery/README.md

 You can find extensive guides in our [README docs](https://docs.kern.ai/docs) and [tutorials](https://www.youtube.com/channel/UCru-6X24b76TRsL6KWMFEFg/videos) on our YouTube channel.
 We've also prepared a [repository with sample projects](https://github.com/code-kern-ai/sample-projects) which you can clone.

+If you need help writing your first labeling functions, look into our [template functions repository](https://github.com/code-kern-ai/refinery-template-functions).

 You can find our changelog [here](https://docs.kern.ai/changelog).

 ## 😵‍💫 Need help?